 Get a registered agent

 When you are running a home-based business, you might not want to provide your address as part of the public record.
-As such, you will need to get a registered agent who will be in charge of accepting the delivery of legal documents and ensure you receive them on time.
+As such, you will need to get a registered agent who will be in charge of accepting the delivery of legal documents and ensuring you receive them on time.
 If you conduct business in a state where you do not live, you will need to have a registered agent to serve your legal notices and correspondence.
-The state where you offer your services needs to know who to contact with regards to your business.
+The state where you offer your services needs to know who to contact with regard to your business.
+For example, if you are based in California, but your business offers services in Texas, you must have a registered agent in Texas for legal correspondence.

 Licenses and permits